sebastianbergmann/phpunit-documentation-english/src/installation.rst

 - ``pcov``
 - ``xdebug``

-If you use Homebrew, then the following command will install and enable the ``pcov`` extension:
+The following command will install and enable the ``pcov`` extension:

 .. code::